NET-BYU/alpr/README.md

 - ✅ **Windows computer** - On the same network as your camera(s)
 - ✅ **Basic networking knowledge** - Finding IP addresses and configuring ports

 **📂 Repository Structure**: This branch contains the server-side dashboard.
-For camera software setup, switch to the `lite` branch.
+For building IP cameras cameras on Rasbian, switch to the `lite` branch.

 ---